Strengthening Natl Capacities for Development

-This Programme aims at strengthening the current functional and technical capacities of MACs to effectively coordinate and harmonize delivery of GOL/UNDP programme; support a mechanism for GoL-Donor, civil society and private sector coordination; strengthen coordination for implementation of the AfT to enable the government to account for development results being attained by the AfT; support strengthening of the overall aid management, coordination and M&E for evidenced based data and reporting etc. Expected Outcomes/Results; Liberian governance systems strengthened to ensure consolidation of peace and stability supported by effective and well-functioning institutions that foster inclusive participation of stakeholders, especially women and youth, with enhanced service delivery at local levels.
+This Programme aims at strengthening the current functional and technical capacities of MACs to effectively coordinate and harmonize delivery of GOL/UNDP programme.
+It supports a mechanism for GoL-Donor, civil society and private sector ¬coordination and strengthens coordination for implementation of the AfT to enable the government to account for development results being attained by the AfT.
+C4DE also supports strengthening of the overall aid management and coordination and M&E for evidence-based data and reporting etc.

 Achievements so far

 Prior to the setting up of a hand holding center at the Public Procurement and Concession Commission (PPCC), access to procurement services by public and private users was completely difficult.
 With the establishment of the Center, users of the facility go through a hand held and walk through process to address any issues or problems being experienced.
 This has improved the quality of the Commission’s work in the fight against corruption by strengthening budget execution with a key focus on ensuring that the Government gets value for money.
 It has also strengthen the capacity of Staff to respond appropriately to procurement queries and accelerate processes.
 Response to procurement queries has accelerated and delivery of services improved.